ABOUT RHONDA CARRIER

 Creative Projects

-With her 'travel wife' Tracey Davies, Rhonda writes the Wayward Wimmin Substack about travel and life post-50.
-The pair are also working a non-fiction book project to be announced in due course, and a related podcast is currently in development.
+With her 'travel wife' Tracey Davies, Rhonda has written Wayward Women, a memoir of reinvention, female friendship and wild travels around the world, published by Bedford Square Publishers in January 2026.
+The pair also write the Wayward Wimmin Substack about travel and life post-50, and a related podcast is currently in development.

 Rhonda's first published short story, ‘St Wilgefortis Blues’, won the Jack Trevor Story Memorial Prize after appearing in Neonlit: the Time Out Book of New Writing II (Penguin) in 2000, and her story 'Night-fishing' won 2nd place in the Lorian Hemingway Short Story Competition 2016.
 Other short fiction has appeared in Image magazine, the Time Out Book of London Short Stories (Penguin), The Flash (Social Disease), Paint a Vulgar Picture: Stories Inspired by the Smiths (Serpent's Tail), '68: New Stories from Children of the Revolution (Salt Publishing), and The French Literary Review.